Rt39/SAM-on-GIS-Sidewalk/Readme.md

 docker compose up -d
 ```

-And it will do everythin for you.
+And it will do everything for you.

 ## Results
 The results will be defaultly stored in `models` folder in the form of `finetune_sam_<model_using>_epoch_<epoch_num>.pt`, where `<model_using>` depends on the `--model` argument you pass to the script.
 Loading the finetuned model can be done by the following code: